 They resided in Scottdale, Westmoreland County, at some point in time, where she belonged to the St. Paul's Evangelical Lutheran Church.

 Jean passed away in Richmond, VA at age 84 on Feb.
 22, 2006.
-She was laid to rest in the Mt.
-Pleasant Cemetery, with her obituary published in the Greensburg (PA) Tribune-Review.
+She was laid to rest in the Mount Pleasant Cemetery, with her obituary published in the Greensburg (PA) Tribune-Review.